Phebe Phillips’ love of cats, hot tea, and literature come together in her podcast, The Literary CatCast.

 Today she authors her own books, and narrates the writings of other authors.
 Her book, Why Me?
 Positive Verse for Loss and Sadness won the 2019 First Place for Texas Author’s Children’s Non-Fiction.

 Currently she’s writing a memoir, Sleeping with Louie about her journey as the only child of an only child mother with borderline personality disorder.
-Target publication, Fall 2021.
 She’s also finalizing a book of poetry and essay about the sweetness of growing up in East Texas in the 1960s.

 She lives in Dallas, Texas with her husband, garden, and many cats.
-Soon she will be transitioning out of Dallas to live at Murder Mittens Ridge, her home deep in the East Texas piney woods at Holly Lake Ranch.
+Soon she will be transitioning out of Dallas to live at Murder Mittens Ridge, her home deep in the East Texas piney woods.
 Murder Mittens is Cat-Speak for cats that still have their claws—their paws are called Murder Mittens.

 Oh yes, she did graduate from SMU.

-She records The Literary CatCast Podcast in Dallas, Texas at her Holland Avenue Studio, using a RODE NT1A mic and Scarlett 2i2.
-She also has an ATR2100 mic and Shure MV88 mic.
+She records The Literary CatCast Podcast in Dallas, Texas at her Holland Avenue Studio, using a Shure SM7B mic or a RODE NT1A mic and Scarlett 2i2.
+Cat “Meows” are recorded on a Shure MV88 mic.
 Editing is Audacity.
 Theme music for this podcast is titled, Swagger Move from Melody Loops.

 For more visit her personal website, PhebePhillips.com